For Sale By Owner FSBO Guide | Sell a Home Without a Realtor

 - ● Do you have plenty of time and resources to do everything listed in the article on your own?

 - ● Do you plan on paying a buyer's agent a fair commission of the sales price if they bring you a buyer?
-If so, how much are you saving?
+If so, how much are you really saving?

 - ● Have you talked to a flexible Realtor about working with you on the commission based on your scope of work?